replicatedhq/help-center/content/docs/kb/developer-resources/ephemeral-containers.md

 along with [container events](/docs/packaging-an-application/events-and-orchestration/) to run migration tasks.

-In this example, I will take a very simply python stack based on the Django framework and postgres, and show how to run database migrations.
+In this example, I will take a very simply python stack based on the Django framework and Postgres, and show how to run database migrations.
 No knowledge of python is necessary to understand this.

 ## Database Component

-Let's begin by creating a container in the Replicated based on the public postgres Docker image from Dockerhub.
-This snippet will expose Postgre on port 5432 on the host, and define an event that instructs Replicated to poll port 5432 on the host until a connection can be established.
+Let's begin by creating a container in the Replicated based on the public Postgres Docker image from Dockerhub.
+This snippet will expose Postgres on port 5432 on the host, and define an event that instructs Replicated to poll port 5432 on the host until a connection can be established.
 We are going to use this event as a trigger to run the migration.